 Despite being highly illegal in the United States, money laundering remains a huge issue.
 The amount of money laundered internationally in a year is believed to be between 2 and 5% of global GDP or $800 billion and $2 trillion in today’s dollars.

-Money Laundering By the Numbers Global GDP Between $800 billion and $2 trillion of the world’s global economy (2.5% of it) gets washed every year, says the United Nations Office on Drugs and Crime.
+Money Laundering By the Numbers Global GDP Between $800 billion and $2 trillion of the world’s global economy (2.5%) gets washed yearly, says the United Nations Office on Drugs and Crime.

 I hope this article covered what you were looking for, and if not, please let me know.